How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Garment Fitting: We’ll fit you with your compression garment, which is essential for optimal healing.

-Post-Op Instructions: My team provides detailed recovery instructions and schedules your follow-up appointments.
+Post-Op Instructions: My team provides detailed instructions and schedules your follow-up appointments.

 Liposuction by Treatment Area

-Let me break down timing by specific body areas, based on my clinical experience:
+Let me break down timing by specific body parts, based on my clinical experience:

 Upper Body:

-Chin and Neck (30-45 minutes): These delicate areas require precision but are relatively quick procedures.
+Chin and Neck (30-45 minutes): These delicate regions require precision but are relatively quick procedures.

 Arms (45-60 minutes): Upper arm liposuction is straightforward and produces excellent results with proper technique.

-Back and Bra Line (1-1.5 hours): These areas often have more fibrous tissue, requiring careful technique.
+Back and Bra Line (1-1.5 hours): These often have more fibrous tissue, requiring careful technique.

 Core and Torso:

 Abdomen (1.5-2 hours): This is one of my most popular procedures.
-The time varies based on whether we’re treating the upper abdomen, lower abdomen, or both.
+It varies based on whether we’re treating the upper abdomen, lower abdomen, or both.

 360-Degree Liposuction (3-4 hours): This comprehensive approach treats the entire torso for dramatic body contouring.